EduQuest Logo

 Scenario B: The FRQ Specialist

-If you are excellent at showing your work but make small calculation errors in speed-testing, aim for 6 points per FRQ (36 raw points).
-Now, you only need 32 points from the MCQ section.
-That translates to getting about 27/45 MCQs correct (a 60% accuracy rate).
+If you excel at showing your work for partial credit, aim for 7 points per FRQ (42 raw points).
+To reach a total of 78 raw points, you need 36 points from the MCQ section—translating to 30/45 MCQs correct (a ~67% MCQ accuracy rate).

 03